-With very low inflation, as measured by the Consumer Price Index, the rise in average weekly wages meant that consumers had real gains in their income.
-These gains will help sustain the consumer side of Edmonton’s economy over the remainder of 2019.
+With very low inflation, as measured by the Consumer Price Index (CPI), the rise in average weekly wages meant that the average employed person saw real gains in their income.
+These gains will help to sustain the consumer side of Edmonton’s economy over the remainder of 2019.

-In 2019 and 2020, growth will persist as the economies of the province and the city continue to recover; this is assuming West Texas Intermediate (WTI, the North American benchmark oil price) holds within the $US 55 - $US 60 range.
+In 2019 and 2020, growth will persist as the economies of the province and the city continue to recover; this is assuming West Texas Intermediate (WTI, the North American benchmark oil price) holds within the $US 50 – $US 60 range.
 Growth rates, however, will be very modest when compared to those experienced between 2010 and 2014.